 We will work with your insurance company to get you the best possible coverage and minimize expenses.

-Alcohol addiction and drug abuse can have harmful effects on your physical and mental health, as well as your social, spiritual, and financial health.
+Alcohol addiction and drug abuse can have harmful effects on your physical and mental health, as well as your social, spiritual, and financial aspects.
 They can even lead to death.
-In 2016, the Centers for Disease Control and Prevention reported a total of 63,632 deaths caused by drug overdose in the United States.
-The number of deaths related to alcohol, on the other hand, reach an estimated 88,000 each year.
+In Nov 2021, the Centers for Disease Control and Prevention reported a total of 100,306 deaths caused by drug overdose in the United States.
+The number of deaths related to alcohol, on the other hand, rose to an estimated 99,017 in 2020.

-Addiction to drugs and alcohol is a chronic disease that can be treated.
+Addiction to drugs and alcohol is a chronic disease that can be treated as well as prevented.
 Seeking treatment and recovering from drug and alcohol abuse is important.
 There are a variety of treatments available.
 If you are unable to undergo a long-term program there are short-term programs as well, such as 7 and 14-day detox programs to start your recovery now.

 How Does a 7 & 14-Day Detox Program Work?

 How does the day detox differ from the inpatient rehab?
 You may be asking how long does rehab last?
 Treatment can last from 30 days up to 90 days or even longer for the inpatient rehab.
 However, there are some patients who do not need or are unable to stay long-term, where a 1-week or 2-week drug rehab would suffice.